 Completion date: 2021

 Artwork budget: $160,000

 Public Art Agent

 City of Everett

-This commission was designed with the intention of helping to create a vibrant new arts district along five city blocks of Hoyt Avenue in downtown Everett.
+This commission was designed with the intention of helping to create a vibrant new arts district along seven city blocks of Hoyt Avenue in downtown Everett.
 They act as beacons and help unify and give a visual identity to the Arts District in the City of Everett.
 The Schack Arts Center, Children's Museum, and the historic Everett Public Library are located on this stretch of Hoyt Avenue and a beautiful new plaza, designed by artist Linda Beaumont, is nearby.

 This project involved modifying five blocks of street lights by attaching the light sculptures to the existing poles.
 The final design was settled upon following a series of meetings between myself, the community, and the city of Everett.
 A major part of the success of the commission was the cooperation and help I received from the engineering department of the city of Everett in determining how I would be able to attach and power the light sculptures.
 I also worked closely with the fabricators, engineers, and installation crew to ensure that the project would be durable through all seasons, function properly and look beautiful.